 Parking Brake Handle - On the pedestal to the left of the throttles, outlined in purple below, is the parking brake handle.
 Pull up/back to set the parking brake, push down/forward to release the parking brake.

-Transponder Control - On the pedestal below the co-pilot radio panel, outlined in green below, is the transponder control panel.
+Transponder Mode Control - On the pedestal between the TCPs, outlined in green below, is the transponder mode control knob.

 Glareshield: